 The following years I got so many ideas from insane bursts of creativity and insights for how to change and improve the world with new businesses, changes in current business, governments, institutions and ways of thinking that I feel I would have to live several hundred if not thousands of years were I to try and implement them.
 I felt so overwhelmed by being able to create anything that could ever be imagined to exist, that I couldn’t do anything at all.
 I was stunned by infinite beauty over and over again.

 I will never be able to fully describe the mystical experiences in 2017 but I can still try with some: I sensed energies of collective ideas such as soda brands and controlling religious dogmas manifested as actual physical forms.
-I felt like a Bodhisattva, and I tapped into minds of artists and geniuses.
+Somteimes I felt like a Bodhisattva.
+Other times I tapped into minds of artists and geniuses.
 I even felt the weather change depending on my thoughts.

 I studied five languages at the same time; Arabic, Hindi, Chinese, Portuguese and Russian.
 I achieved the rank of Master in 4 out of 5 categories (Math, Reading, Speaking and Writing) in the brain-training app Elevate (Apple’s App of the Year in 2014 and Google’s Editors Choice).

 I spent over a year without money, without a phone number and without any electricity in the apartment I lived in.
 I didn’t use toilet paper either, but that was for ecological reasons.

 Thanks to the town library, and the town center’s WiFi I stayed connected with and made friends with a ton of people from all around the world via Facebook, Instagram and many other social media sites.
 I edited the recipe book I had written with over twenty recipes, translated it into Spanish and even begin translating it into Chinese.
 I also built two Minecraft game worlds, and published an detailed journal for each of them.